finnvoor/yap/README.md

 # 🗣️ yap

-A CLI for on-device speech transcription using [Speech.framework](https://developer.apple.com/documentation/speech).
+A CLI for on-device speech transcription using [Speech.framework](https://developer.apple.com/documentation/speech) on macOS 26.

 ### Usage